korobilis/AVPVAR/README.md

 ## License

-[Add license information - e.g., MIT, GPL, etc.]
+MIT

 ## Contact

-For questions or issues with the replication package, please contact:
+For issues with the replication package, please contact:
 - Nicolas Hardy: nicolas.hardy.hernandez@gmail.com
 - Dimitris Korobilis: dikorobilis@googlemail.com
 - Or open an issue on this GitHub repository